 Here are a few responses to my work.
 Most of them say that I am wrong in one way or another.
-In some cases, I note explicitly that a paper succeeds in refuting one of my views, but the absence of any explicit note on a paper should not be taken as an indication that I disagree with it.
+In some cases, I note explicitly that a paper succeeds in refuting one of my views (I have highlighted those notes in red), but the absence of any explicit note on a paper should not be taken as an indication that I disagree with it.

 Edouard Machery.
 (2008).
 The folk concept of intentional action: Philosophical and experimental issues.
 Mind & Language, 23, 165-189.

 Response to the response: Mark Phelan and Hagop Sarkissian.
 (2009).
 Is the ‘trade‐off hypothesis’ worth trading for?
 Mind & Language, 24, 164-180.

 Shaun Nichols and Joseph Ulatowski.
 (2007).
 Intuitions and individual differences: The Knobe effect revisited.
 Mind and Language, 22: 346-365.

 Lawrence Ngo, Meagan Kelly, Christopher G. Coutlee, R. McKell Carter, Walter Sinnott-Armstrong and Scott Huettel.
 (2015).
 Two distinct moral mechanisms for ascribing and denying intentionality.
 Scientific Reports, 5.